pingcap/docs/tools/tidb-binlog-cluster.md

 ### Drainer

-Drainer collects and merges binlogs from each Pump, converts the binlog to SQL or data of a specific format, and synchronizes the data to the downstream.
+Drainer collects and combines binlogs from each Pump, converts the binlog to SQL or data of a specific format, and synchronizes the data to the downstream.

 ## Main features